 Rebecca L. Billick is the attorney-mediator who provides Split Simple's divorce mediation services to couples in the Chicago area.
 Ms. Billick earned her law degree from Indiana Maurer School of Law in Bloomington.
 She is licensed to practice law in both Illinois and Indiana.
 In addition, she has undergone extensive training in the fields of domestic relations mediation and collaborative law.
 This background allows her to facilitate the productive discussions necessary when resolving a divorce in a collaborative manner.

 Ms. Billick has a Master’s Degree in Counseling and brings her extensive counseling experience working with children and families to each mediation session.
 She has conducted training sessions in conflict resolution, worked on efficacy studies for child-focused programming, and written briefs on a wide range of topics associated with children and the law.
 This work provides her with an understanding of how issues associated with divorce impact the daily lives of children and families, enabling her to guide you through the process in a child-centric manner.

 If you would like a smarter, simpler and more cost effective divorce process, find out if divorce mediation is right for you.
-Please contact Split Simple using the form on this page or call 855-665-9920 today to schedule your free consultation.
+Please contact our divorce mediators located in Chicago using the form on this page or call 855-665-9920 today to schedule your free consultation.
 We serve clients in the Chicago, Illinois area.